 Helsinki can be reached by plane or boat.
-Our preferred method of getting anywhere is by flying (we are JetSetting Fools, after all!).
+Our preferred method of getting anywhere is by flying (we are JetSetting Fools, after all) and we flew to Helsinki from Gdansk, Poland and departed to Singapore!
 When we need to purchase plane tickets, we start our search for the best deals on airline tickets on Skyscanner.

-- Helsinki is a walkable city…but only if you have the right shoes!
+- Helsinki is a walkable city…but only if you pack the right travel shoes!
 Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
+I (Sarah) have always packed these shoes by Columbia, Skechers and Reef.
 Kris prefers wearing these shoes by Merrell and Sanuk.